-Upon completion of the Merger, the Company and Holdings entered into a management agreement with Access (the "Management Agreement"), dated July 20, 2011 (the "Merger Closing Date"), pursuant to which Access will provide the Company and its subsidiaries, with financial, investment banking, management, advisory and other services.
-Pursuant to the Management Agreement, the Company, or one or more of its subsidiaries, will pay Access an annual fee (the "Annual Fee") equal to approximately \$9 million based on a formula contained in the agreement and reimburse Access for certain expenses incurred performing services under the agreement.
-The Annual Fee is payable quarterly.
+Upon completion of the Merger, the Company and Holdings entered into the Management Agreement, dated as of the Merger Closing Date, pursuant to which Access provides the Company and its subsidiaries with financial, investment banking, management, advisory and other services.
+Pursuant to the Management Agreement, the Company, or one or more of its subsidiaries, will pay Access an annual fee equal to the higher of a base of \$9 million or a formula contained in the agreement and reimburse Access for certain expenses incurred performing services under the agreement.
+The annual fee is payable quarterly.
 The Company and Holdings agreed to indemnify Access and certain of its affiliates against all liabilities arising out of performance of the Management Agreement.
-The Company incurred an expense of \$9 million during fiscal year 2017 in connection with the Management Agreement.
+The Company incurred an expense of \$16 million during fiscal year 2018 in connection with the Management Agreement.